upmind/provision-provider-software-licenses/WORKFLOW.md

 The project provides a basic docker example that will allow you to add & perform unit tests in isolation.

 1. You will need docker installed on your system & execute the following commands on the project's root on your terminal.
-2. Copy & rename `docker-compose.yml.example` tp `docker-compose.yml` -> `cp docker-compose.yml.example docker-compose.yml`
+2. Copy & rename `docker-compose.yml.example` to `docker-compose.yml` -> `cp docker-compose.yml.example docker-compose.yml`
-3. Copy & rename `.docker/Dockerfile.example` tp `.docker/Dockerfile` -> `cp .docker/Dockerfile.example .docker/Dockerfile`
+3. Copy & rename `.docker/Dockerfile.example` to `.docker/Dockerfile` -> `cp .docker/Dockerfile.example .docker/Dockerfile`
 4. Load the container -> `docker compose up -d`
 5. Enter the container -> `docker exec -it app /bin/bash`
 6. Install composer packages -> `composer install`